Krakow for Easter of 2018? Well, why not?

 Nearly everyone who goes to Krakow for a few days pays a visit to the Wieliczka salt mine, as that’s the main place to see outside Krakow.
 We missed that opportunity but you shouldn’t!
 Check the current opening hours of Weiliczka – the salt mine is fully closed only on Easter Sunday.

 You can visit Wieliczka independently and pay for the entrance & a guided tour.
+Here’s a full guide on how to get to Wieliczka and what the visit is like.

 If you’d rather go the more comfortable route, opt for a highly rated and well priced tour with a pick up and drop off in Krakow.